Biological Technology Program

 Biological Technology | Certificate of Achievement

-The Biological Technology Certificate prepares you to work in entry-level positions in the field of biotechnology in high-tech industry and institutions.
+The Biological Technology Certificate prepares you to work in entry-level positions in the field of biotechnology in high-tech industry and research institutions.

 Biological Technology- Laboratory Skills | Occupational Skills Certificate

-The Biological Technology Certificate prepares you to work in entry level positions in the field of biotechnology in high-tech industry and institutions
+The Biological Technology Certificate prepares you to work in entry level positions in the field of biotechnology in high-tech industry and research institutions

 Computational Biology | Certificate of Achievement

 This program prepares you with the interdisciplinary skills required to seek employment at an entry level in performing data acquisition, management, and analysis in laboratory environments.

 This program prepares you to work in entry level positions in the field of biotechnology where a biology or chemistry degree is not required.
 Emphasis is on practical laboratory skills combined with training in a working laboratory setting

 This program prepares you to work to work in entry level positions in the field of cell culture, stem cell culture, and manipulations.

 To be selected for the Biotechnology Program you must: